Guide

 Manual spreadsheet: export Stripe + GA, join in Sheets

 The manual approach means exporting a revenue report from Stripe and a traffic report from GA4, then joining them in a spreadsheet on a shared key — usually a UTM campaign name or a date range.
 It's the zero-cost starting point that most founders try first.
+Universal Analytics retired its data pipeline on July 1, 2023, so any spreadsheet workflow today is built on GA4 exports[4].

 Step-by-step walkthrough